- By Subject

 By: Kevin Hillstrom Library binding.
 214 pages.
 2013.
 978-0-7808-1285-7.

 Provides a detailed account of the political events, social trends, and racial attitudes that contributed to a week-long outbreak of violence in Los Angeles in 1943 by white servicemen and civilians against young Mexican-American ‘zoot suiters.’
 Includes a narrative overview, biographies, primary sources, chronology, glossary, bibliography, and index.

 Web Price: $49.00

-Additional information about the Watergate scandal and the events leading up to the resignation of President Nixon, plus biographies of the key players and related primary source documents, can be found in Defining Moments: Watergate.
+Additional information about the events leading up to and following the zoot suit riots—including Hispanic-American history since the colonial era; the 1942 Sleepy Lagoon murder trial; extensive coverage of the riots themselves; biographies of the key players; and related primary source documents—can be found in Defining Moments: The Zoot Suit Riots.

 Posted: September 20, 2014